AutoJenny/blog/docs/frontend/templates.md

 > **NOTE:** This project uses PostgreSQL only.
 All database changes are made via direct SQL.
 No ORM or migration tools (Alembic, SQLAlchemy, SQLite) are used or supported.

+**Milestone 2024-06-09:**
+- Consolidated workflow idea templates into a single, modular, reusable structure for all workflow stages.
+- Deprecated and archived duplicate `idea/index.html` templates.
+- Modularized field selection logic; dropdowns now support stage categorization and persistence to the backend.
+- Improved maintainability and set foundation for replicating modular workflow for other stages.

 The Blog CMS uses Jinja2 templates for all HTML rendering.
 This document describes the organization and usage of templates.

 ## Main Template Locations